Have you ever come across the following types of emails?

 - Applications that were automatically generated which has no specific function or any meaningful description

-- Same application published multiple times to increase the visibility in the app market
+- The same application gets published multiple times to increase the visibility in the app market

 - Applications that excessively use unrelated keywords to attract users